MaxLazar/mx-rangeslider-craftcms/README.md

 #MX RangeSlider for CraftCMS
-MX RangeSlider is range fieldtype for ExpressionEngine 2 which helps you to create a really nice and user friendly range select elements.
+MX RangeSlider is range fieldtype for CraftCMS which helps you to create a really nice and user friendly range select elements.

 ![MX RangeSlider](images/mx-rangeslider-craft.gif)